Where to Stay in Budapest: Best Districts & Hotels

 Located in the northern part of Hungary, Budapest is divided into 23 districts that straddle both sides of the River Danube.
 The river divides the city into two different parts: Buda and Pest.

-Fun fact: Buda and Pest used two be individual cities until 1873 when they were officially merged together with a third part, Óbuda.
+Fun fact: Buda and Pest used to be individual cities until 1873 when they were officially merged together with a third part, Óbuda.
 These 3 parts together created a bigger metropolis, the one we know as Budapest today.

-Geographically speaking, 6 of the 23 districts are located on Buda, one is located on an island called Csepel between Buda and Pest, and the rest of the districts are located on the Pest side of the city.
+Geographically speaking, 6 of the 23 districts are located in Buda, one is located on an island called Csepel between Buda and Pest, and the rest of the districts are located on the Pest side of the city.

 Whichever place you choose to stay, you will be relieved to hear that Budapest is vastly walkable and that the city is well served by public transport when you want to travel further afield.